npm/bin-links/README.md

 * Links bin files listed under the `bin` property of pkg to the node_modules/.bin directory of the installing environment.
+* Links bin files listed under the `hooks` property of pkg to the node_modules/.hooks directory of the installing environment.
 * Links man files listed under the `man` property of pkg to the share/man directory of the provided optional directory prefix.